-No more converting videos.
-Point gifSlap to your GIFs folder and you're ready.
+No more converting videos between codecs.
+Point gifSlap to your gifs folder and you're ready.

-gifSlap is great for creating strange and colorful patterns that loop and shimmer with the playback of GIFs.
-It was designed as a live visuals program to enhance electronic music shows, but it can also be used to create compelling compositions and net art.
+gifSlap is great for creating weird patterns that loop and rhythmically with the playback of gifs.
+It was designed as a live visuals program to enhance electronic music shows but it can also be used to create visual compositions and net art.

-They come from you!
-When the program starts you're asked for the location of a folder of GIFs.
-There is also sample pack of GIFs to get you started.
+You supply your own collection of gifs.
+When the program starts you're asked for the location of a folder of gifs.
+There is also sample pack of gifs to get you started.

 There are tons of options to control!
 For instance the size, shape, rotation, opacity, movement speed, foregrounds, midgrounds, backgrounds and other simultaneous options.
 The full list is online at the Control Reference page.

-gifSlap is more about manipulating the dimensions of the images rather than applying filters to the content of the images.
+gifSlap is more about manipulating the dimensions of the images and creating patterns rather than applying filters to the content of the images.
 The software has several modes and addons that allow the creation of complex patterns and combinations.

 gifSlap is currently in beta so the reduced price tag is an indicator that more features will be added.
-The beta will start at 29.99 and as updates come out, the price will go up.
+The beta is currently priced at 39.99 and as updates come out the price will go up.

 Initial tests show that 8 GB of RAM is a good minimum spec for performing with gifSlap.

 gifSlap is still new and the minimum system requirements are not fully known yet.
 A good rule of thumb is that if you can run graphically complex games on your computer, you can run most visuals software.